Contents

 You can also search for the PDF document of each of the existing Controlled Wood Risk Assessments in the Document Centre, under the following link: https://connect.fsc.org/document-centre

-Nevertheless, the results of the revised FSC risk assessments will only be available for the first 20 prioritized countries by end of March 2025.
+Nevertheless, the results of the revised FSC risk assessments will only be available for the first 20 prioritized countries in 2025.

 • That is the goal of the proposed changes by FSC - as long as the Regulatory Module is being used.
 This is applicable to all FSC claims (with exception of FSC Recycled - out of scope).
 Please note that FSC refers to conformity to the requirements, as a supporting tool for company's compliance with EUDR as no certification system can be considered a green lane.